jundalisay/sp/content/en/research/paracelsus/nymphs/tractatus-1.md

 Included among these 4 kinds are the giants, the melusines, the Venusberg and what is similar to them.

-We consider them to be men, although not from Adam, These are creatures different from man and all other animals.
+We consider them to be men, although not from Adam.
+These are creatures different from man and all other animals.
 They live among us and bear children although not of their own kind, but of our kind.

 I have organized the topics in the following order: